 Even though it’s been mostly from home to work and back again, I do enjoy the time that I get to spend outdoors in this wonderful spring weather.

-Especially when I get to see the moon rising as I walk to and from the train.
+Especially when I get to see the moon rising as I walk to and from the subway.

 I finally saw the renovated Government Center T station.
-It does look nice, but there is a surprising amount of construction still going on around it.
+It does look nice, but there is a surprising amount of construction still going on around the subway station.

 This pair of orange bikes caught my eye.
 For a long time I’ve considered orange to be my protective color.